andela-ekahindi/string-extension/README.md

 # string-extension
 Extending String Class - Checkpoint 2
 ##Introduction
-This is to extend the Inbuilt String Class in Javascript to to neat tricks.
+This is to extend the Inbuilt String Class in Javascript to do neat tricks.

 These include: